 52 weeks, 1800 hours in practice placement and 24 weeks of college attendance over 2.5 years

 - Employers Premises

-- 10 weeks college attendance in Year 1 (September – July)
+- 11 weeks of college attendance in Year 1 (September – June)

-- 10 weeks college attendance in Year 2 (September – July)
+- 11 weeks of college attendance in Year 2 (September – June)

-- 4 weeks college attendance in Year 3 (September – December)
+- 2 weeks of college attendance in Year 3 (September – December)

-The remainder of the academic year (excluding college holidays) will be spent in an approved training practice placement.
+The remainder of the academic year, excluding college holidays and study weeks, will be spent in a training practice placement.